tylerdave/symposion/symposion/registration/design.md

 ## Displaying Products:

+- If there is at least one mandatory EnablingCondition attached to the Product, display it only if all EnablingConditions are met
 - If there is at least one EnablingCondition attached to the Product, display it only if at least one EnablingCondition is met
 - If there are zero EnablingConditions attached to the Product, display it
 - If the product is not available for items_to_add=0, mark it as "unavailable"